SoftwareHeritage/swh-graph/docs/api.rst

 Visit
 -----

-.. http:get:: /graph/visit/:src
 .. http:get:: /graph/visit/nodes/:src
 .. http:get:: /graph/visit/paths/:src

-    Performs a graph traversal and returns explored nodes and/or paths (in the order of the traversal).
+    Performs a graph traversal and returns explored nodes or paths (in the order of the traversal).

     :param string src: starting node specified as a SWH PID